What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Generally speaking, the effectiveness of static-control flooring is based on:

-- A floor’s ability to inhibit static regardless of traffic, maintenance, humidity or the type of footwear worn by people occupying the space.
-This is called preventing body voltage generation aka The Walking Test.
-Body voltage generation is measured using test method ANSI/ESD S97.2.
-The test results appear in volts generated and should include measurements with and without static-control footwear to account for real-world situations.
+- A floor’s ability to inhibit static regardless of traffic, maintenance, humidity or footwear worn by people occupying the space.
+This is called preventing body voltage generation and is measured by The Walking Test.
+Body voltage generation is measured using test methods ANSI/ESD S97.2 or AATCC 134.
+The test results appear in volts generated when a person walks on the floor.
+Measurements should be taken with and without static-control footwear to account for real-world situations.

 - The intrinsic ability of the flooring system to be grounded.
 This is also called finding a traceable “ground path.”

-This property is measured using test method ANSI/ESD STM7.1.
-Test results should be obtained on samples that have been preconditioned at humidity levels below 20%.
-An ideal data center floor will usually measure above 150,000 ohms and always below 1.0 X 10E9 ohms using this test.
+This property is measured using test method ASTM F150.
+Test results should be obtained on material samples that have been preconditioned at humidity levels below 20%.
+According to IBM, a data center floor should measure above 150,000 ohms and always below 1.0 x 10E9 ohms using this test.

 Recommended

 Recommended floors are not listed in any hierarchical order.
-The best floor for the space depends upon the specific environmental concerns along with architectural and/or owner objectives.
+The best floor for the space depends upon the specific environmental and physical concerns along with architectural and/or owner objectives.

 - High PSI rating enables easy rolling of large systems, pallet jacks and fork lifts.

-- Top coat provides decorative layer and ground plane all-in-one
+- Topcoat serves, all in one, as a decorative layer and ground plane

 - Urethane is scratch resistant.

-Disadvantages: does not attenuate sound, Due to cure time best to install during initial construction vs in operational space.
+Due to cure time, best to install during initial construction vs in operational space.

 ShadowFX static-dissipative carpet tile